TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-patchandupdate-updatefailure.md

 	ownershipId="StorageMediaEdge_AzureStack_Hub"
 />

-# Azure Stack Patch and Update Failures
+# Azure Stack Hub Patch and Update Failures

 Each release of Microsoft software updates is bundled as a single update package.
-As an Azure Stack operator, you can import, install, and monitor the installation progress of update packages from the Azure Stack administration portal.
+As an Azure Stack Hub operator, you can import, install, and monitor the installation progress of update packages from the Azure Stack Hub Administration portal.

-* For information regarding information on how to manage updates for Azure Stack, please review [Manage updates in Azure Stack overview](https://docs.microsoft.com/azure-stack/operator/azure-stack-updates#install-updates-and-monitor-progress)
+* For information regarding information on how to manage updates for Azure Stack Hub, please review [Manage updates in Azure Stack overview](https://docs.microsoft.com/azure-stack/operator/azure-stack-updates#install-updates-and-monitor-progress)
 * For information regarding recent releases, release notes on updates and cadence, please review [Update package release cadence](https://docs.microsoft.com/azure-stack/operator/azure-stack-servicing-policy#update-package-release-cadence)
 * For more information regarding security updates for Azure Stack, please review [Azure Stack security updates](https://docs.microsoft.com/azure-stack/operator/azure-stack-release-notes-security-updates-1907)